What is Extrusion Process?

-Here, metal is forced in the direction of feed of punch.
+Here, metal is forced in the direction of the feed of the punch.
 Thus, the punch is also forced to move towards die.
-Direct extrusion requires a greater amount of force due to higher friction between billet and container.
+Direct extrusion requires greater force due to higher friction between billet and container.

 Indirect Extrusion –

 In this process, metal and plunger are moving in the opposite direction.
 The die is also fitted at the opposite side of the punch movement.
 The metal has to flow through the annular space between punch and container.